 - kosher salt and black pepper, to taste

 - 1 head butter lettuce or bibb lettuce

-- Stir in the water chestnuts and green onions and cook for 1-2 minutes more.
-Taste and season with salt and pepper to taste.
+- Taste the filling and season with salt and pepper to taste.

 - Ground turkey or ground pork would be delicious substitutes for ground chicken

 Amount Per Serving: Calories: 330Total Fat: 17gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 11gCholesterol: 122mgSodium: 953mgCarbohydrates: 17gFiber: 3gSugar: 7gProtein: 30g

 What equipment will I need to make these lettuce wraps?

 To be honest, not a whole lot!
 Here are some of my favorites:

 Old photos are below! - Browse at your own risk 😉